 Read more on how we deal with 999 calls.

-You can call this number from anywhere in the UK to get through to Derbyshire Constabulary.
+You can also call our 101 non-emergency number from anywhere in the UK to get through to us.

 Do you have information about criminal activity taking place in your neighbourhood?